The International Investigations Review: Poland

 Polish law does not provide for the obligation to self-report in relation to committing crimes.
 Significantly, this lack of obligation to self-incriminate is one of the key principles of criminal proceedings.
 Given that criminal liability may only be incurred by individuals, this principle is not directly applicable to business entities.

 With respect to fiscal crimes, it is only possible for the person responsible for committing the act to avoid criminal fiscal liability by making a 'voluntary disclosure' or adjustment to a tax return.
-The Penal Fiscal Code stipulates a number of specific requirements for acts of 'repentance' that need to be met for any actions to avoid liability to be effective.
+The Penal Fiscal Code stipulates a number of specific requirements for acts of repentance that need to be met for any actions to avoid liability to be effective.

 Although not exactly a self-reporting obligation, there is an obligation to report to the General Inspector of Financial Information any transactions that may represent acts of money laundering.
-As regards leniency measures in competition law, the competition authority might reduce the amount of the administrative penalty or even decide not to impose such a penalty on an entity that entered into a competition-limiting agreement if that entity submitted an appropriate petition and fully disclosed all important facts regarding said agreement.
+As regards leniency measures in competition law, the competition authority might reduce the amount of the administrative penalty or even decide not to impose such a penalty on an entity that entered into a competition-limiting agreement if that entity submitted an appropriate petition and fully disclosed all important facts regarding the agreement.
 Full and immediate disclosure and full compliance are required.
 The disclosing entity is also obliged not to disclose the fact that the petition has been submitted, in particular to the other parties to the agreement in question.

 ii Internal investigations